This Privacy Statement was amended on 31 March 2022.

 Fraud detection and payments

 We carry out fraud detection activities in an effort to prevent clients and ICS from suffering potential losses as a result of fraud.
 We do this by creating a profile of you with the data you generate by logging on to our website and apps, and by making payments.
 One of the purposes for which these profiles are used is to enable decisions to be taken quickly by automated means.
 This is necessary to prevent the immediate execution of potentially fraudulent transactions.
 It also gives us an opportunity to assess the transaction and, if necessary, contact you.
 Please note that these systems do not guarantee all fraud will be prevented.
-You remain responsible for the use of your credit card and your user account, as detailed in the General Card Conditions.
+You remain responsible for the use of your credit card, as detailed in the General Card Conditions.

 As a bank, we have to comply with the Dutch Anti-Money Laundering and Anti-Terrorist Financing Act (Wet ter voorkoming van witwassen en financieren van terrorisme - Wwft).
 We therefore pay particular attention to unusual transactions and to transactions that - by their nature - result in a relatively high risk of money laundering.
 To do this, we need to create and maintain a risk profile of you.
 If we suspect that a transaction is connected with money laundering or terrorist financing, we will report this to the authorities.

-Duty of care and risk management
+Duty of care, Client Centricity and risk management

 The supervisory authorities expect us to do everything possible to reduce excessive lending, and to take faster action when clients are likely to get into financial difficulties.
 We may make use of profiling for this purpose too.
 In that case, we first make a list of the most common characteristics of clients who have found themselves in financial difficulties.
 These characteristics are combined to create the profile.
 We then check whether there are any clients who meet this profile.
 Finally, we determine what we can do to help these clients.
 The supervisory authority with responsibilities relating to the duty of care and client centricity expects banks to monitor the financial situations of their clients actively and continuously in order to prevent clients from overextending themselves.
 We always check the use of your data against the criteria laid down in the data protection legislation.

 Client and product acceptance

 How do we make use of profiling when you want to purchase a product?
 The following example explains how we do this.
-Imagine that you apply online for a loan from us.
+Imagine that you apply for a loan from us.

 - Clients who are normally able to pay back a loan share a number of characteristics, as do clients who are normally unable to do repay loans.
 Your characteristics are used as a basis for creating a profile.